 Cognitive Behavioral Therapy is the evidence-based model used in these groups.
-An Abstinence-Based Groups is for individuals whose goal is to remain abstinent from drug/alcohol use or to attain abstinence from drug/alcohol use.
-Abstinence-Based Groups are held every Monday, Wednesday and Friday.
+An Abstinence-Based Group is for individuals whose goal is to remain abstinent from drug/alcohol use or to attain abstinence from drug/alcohol use if the motivation to do so is present.
+These Abstinence-Based Groups are held every Monday and Wednesday at 1:00-3:00 PM.

-Our therapists meet with the men’s group Mondays from 4 to 6 p.m. to help them acknowledge and safely manage emotional reactions to significant life experiences.
-A Cognitive Behavioral approach is used to enable men to develop healthy alternatives to coping with life experiences, whether they are past experiences or current events.
+Our Men’s Group is based in the evidence-based model of Seeking Safety.
+The group helps individuals acknowledge and safely manage emotional reactions to significant life experiences, improve interpersonal relationships, and increase overall wellness and self-care.
+Its approach is used to enable men to develop healthy alternatives to coping with life experiences, whether they are past or current experiences.
+Our Men’s Group meets Tuesdays at 4:00-6:00 PM.

 Stages of Change Group

-On Wednesday evenings, the Stages of Change Group meets with individuals who may not be interested in abstinence from substance use entirely.
-Individuals that attend this group may be looking for an opportunity to explore their options with regards to moderate use or harm reduction.
-The evidence-based model, Motivational Interviewing/Stages of Change Model, is applied in this group.
+On Wednesday afternoons the Stages of Change Group brings together individuals who may not yet be interested in making a change to their substance use, or have not yet found the motivation despite their desire.
+“Contemplative” individuals that attend this group may be looking for an opportunity to explore their options with regards to abstinence, moderated use, or harm reduction.
+The evidence-based models of Motivational Interviewing, Motivational Enhancement, and Stages of Change are applied in this group, which meets Wednesdays at 4:00-6:00 PM.